-At around 2:30 a.m., the center pole that holds up the bonfire snapped, and the pile consisting of thousands of logs collapsed.
-Some 50 people — several Corps of Cadets members, plus current and former students — were on top of the pile when it came crashing down.
+At around 2:30 a.m., the center pole that holds up the stack of logs snapped, and the pile consisting of thousands of logs collapsed.
+Some 50 people -- several Corps of Cadets members, plus current and former students -- were on top of the pile when it came crashing down.

 There were 27 people injured.
 Another 12 Texas A&M students were killed.